 - Make sure you’re comfortable.
 If you can’t move easily, you likely won’t get the best photos from your session.

 While you can change outfits, keep in mind that you will most likely have to change in a car, as there may not be anyplace available for you to switch outfits.
-That’s why wearing layers can be such a life-saver!
+That’s why wearing layers to your photography session can be such a life-saver!
 It means less time spent changing clothes and more time shooting.

 If you’re not used to having your photo taken, you may worry about how to place your hands and body or how to smile.
 Have no fear!
 I guide my clients into poses that feel natural to them and help them to express their genuine personalities.
 We’ll take both posed and candid photos to get a variety of images, and you may find that you love the candid images best of all!

 Not sure where you want to take your photos?
 I know all the best spots, including some you may not even be aware of!
-One of my favorite things about being a photography is finding great places to capture my clients, especially hidden gems throughout the city.
-If you have a favorite spot, we can definitely shoot there, but I can also offer some great recommendations for places that will look amazing in your photos.
+One of my favorite things about being a photographer is finding great places to capture my clients, especially hidden gems throughout the city.
+If you have a favorite spot, we can definitely shoot there, but I can also offer some great recommendations for places for your photography session that will look amazing in your photos.